kkinnear/zprint/README.md

 ## Testing this library

-With [Leiningen](https://leiningen.org/) installed, run `lein test` from the root directory of this repo.
+With [Leiningen](https://leiningen.org/) installed, run `lein expectations` from the root directory of this repo.
+There are over 700 tests.
+It will take upwards of 30 to 45 seconds for them all to run.

+As an additional test of the uberjar (all in the root directory):

-As an addition test, you may build the uberjar with `lein uberjar` & then run `./test_uberjar`.
+  * Build the uberjar with `lein clean`, `lein uberjar`

+  * Format the file `src/zprint/zprint.cljc` with
+    `lein zprint src/zprint/zprint.cljc`.
+You have to be running a version of lein-zprint which uses the current zprint library built into the uberjar.

+  * Run `./test_uberjar`

 If tests pass, the script will return with no output.

 ## License